 Materials for bearing rings and rolling elements

-The most common steel for through-hardening is a carbon chromium steel, containing approximately 1% carbon and 1,5% chromium (such as ISO 683-17 - 100Cr6).
+The most common steel for through-hardening is a carbon chromium steel (100Cr6), containing approximately 1% carbon and 1,5% chromium, in accordance with ISO 683-17:1999.
 Today, carbon-chromium steel is one of the oldest and most intensively investigated steels due to the continuously increasing demands for extended bearing service life.
 The composition of this bearing steel provides an optimum balance between manufacturing and application performance.
 This steel normally undergoes a martensitic or bainitic heat treatment to obtain a hardness between 58 and 65 HRC.

 Within the last few years, process developments have enabled more stringent cleanliness specifications to be realized, which has had a significant impact on the consistency and quality of SKF’s bearing steel.
 The reduction of oxygen and harmful non-metallic inclusions has led to significantly improved properties of rolling bearing steels – the steels from which SKF Explorer bearings are made.